Is Coconut Oil Right For Your Face? How To Tell + 5 Ways To Use It For Dewy Skin

 There are more than a few reasons coconut oil is touted as a holy grail in natural skin care.
 First up: Coconut oil is rich in fatty acids that nourish and smooth the skin.

-Additionally, coconut oil is super moisturizing: Research shows it can help increase moisture levels in the skin (it has an occlusive effect, meaning it seals in hydration), as well as improve skin barrier function—perhaps that's why those with eczema flares and psoriasis typically find it so skin-soothing.
+Additionally, coconut oil is super moisturizing3: Research shows it can help increase moisture levels in the skin4 (it has an occlusive effect, meaning it seals in hydration), as well as improve skin barrier function5—perhaps that's why those with eczema flares and psoriasis typically find it so skin-soothing6.

 5 ways to use coconut oil for the face.